Results matter, especially after an arrest. See how our past successes have helped our former clients.

 San Diego Judge Orders Information Production Regarding DNA Testing

-On March 28, 2018, a San Diego Superior Court Judge, Charles G. Rogers, ordered that a defendant should have access to information requested regarding how a DNA test was performed.
+On March 28, 2018, a San Diego Superior Court Judge, Charles G. Rogers, ordered that a defendant should have access to the information requested regarding how a DNA test was performed.
 The defendant wanted the computer software source code, the user manual, and other materials that were used in the DNA analysis computer program used by a third-party that the District Attorney’s Office utilizes to conduct DNA testing.

 The DA is balking at the order, arguing that the information requested is private, confidential business information that cannot be shared with others.
 The information is also copyrighted, and the DA is prohibited by a non-disclosure agreement with the company from sharing that information.